Leave a Message

 The hills are alive with the sound of music, parades, 5K races, and fireworks.
 It’s the Fourth of July in the Berkshires, and the calendar of events celebrating America’s independence is long and varied.
-Let freedom ring, sparkle, and boom at these Fourth of July events.
+Let freedom ring, sparkle, and boom at these events for July 4, 2026.

 James Taylor at Tanglewood